Lifelong CD-15 Resident.

 It is clear Buscaino is on the side of those with the most power and influence, as the rest of us continue to struggle.

-The economy is not working for working people and our current leadership has failed us by protecting the status quo.
+The economy is not working for working people and our current leadership has failed us.
 It's time we elect someone who's from our community and is unbought and unbossed.

 It Doesn't Have to be This Way

 We all have seen the cost of rent going up, the increasing threat of the climate crisis, and the constant police brutalization of our Black and Brown brothers and sisters.
 These issues are not new, but they are getting worse because our “leaders” have failed to act.
 But it doesn’t have to be this way.

 Los Angeles is the second-largest municipal economy in the country.
 We have the resources to move our city in the right direction and empower the lives of everyone, especially families hardest hit by these issues.
 We need a government that is responsive to the needs of the people, not the special interests of the privileged few.